MarsonerLaura/GrimmaFloodfighters/README.md

  <br>

  >  <div align="center">
  >  The poster, which showcased the project, was exhibited at the <a href="https://www.d-copernicus.de/infothek/veranstaltungen/nationales-forum-2022/">Nationales Forum für Fernerkundung und Copernicus 2022</a>.
-To view the poster, please follow the link provided:
+To download the poster, please use the link below:
  >
   > <a href="https://github.com/MarsonerLaura/GrimmaFloodfighters/files/11296479/1662305.1.pdf">Poster</a>
  >